 WordPress: latest

-–network wordpress-net: Connects the container to the wordpress-net network for communication with the
+This flag connects the container to the wordpress-net network which enables communication with the MySQL database container through it.

 MySQL container.